Many Alzheimer's caregivers accept the word "No" from the deeply forgetful without ever trying to figure out why they say it.

-S/he says no all the time, they say.
+S/he says no all the time, the caregiver complains.

 It is very common for a person that is deeply forgetful to say "no" when you ask them to do something.
 I don't know why, but it seems like this is a secret to many in the dementia community even though this is a common occurrence.

 When this happened I also realized that if you forget that a person is deeply forgetful and treat them the way you would treat a person in the real world, it is very likely that you will get very frustrated and spend a lot of time "venting".

-On the other hand, if you take one giant step to the left and move into Alzheimer's World, you will begin to ask yourself, why do person living with dementia say "no" so often.
+On the other hand, if you take one giant step to the left and move into Alzheimer's World, you will begin to ask yourself, why does a person living with dementia say "no" so often.

+For example.
 When you are explaining to a person who is deeply how much fun that are going to have at the fourth of July picnic maybe they are hearing something very different.
 Maybe they are thinking you want to take them to a place where there will be a lot of people they don't know.
 Maybe they don't like the idea of being around a lot of people they don't know.
-So, they say the easiest word they know, "no".
+So, they say the easiest word they know how to say, "NO".

 Think of it this way.
-Wouldn't a person who wasn't demented ask things like who is going to be there?
+Wouldn't a person who wasn't demented ask questions like who is going to be there?
 Do we need to take anything with us?

 So, when a person who is deeply forgetful says "no" ask yourself this.
-Are they asking you questions before they say "no"?
+Are they asking you questions, before they say "no"?
 Or, do they explain the reasons to you why they are saying "no"?
-Its doubtful.
+It is unlikely.

 Most likely they give you an abrupt "no", and won't be able to explain why if you waste your time asking.

 All of this also applies to things like taking a shower, brushing their teeth, taking their medication, or trying to get them out of the house.
 You have to figure out why the person is saying "no".